kalviumcommunity/S67_Blr_Malls/README.md

 - DB: MySQL
 - Version Control: GitHub
 ## Purpose
 This project serves as a practical opportunity to transition from frontend web development to mastering backend development and database management.
-The idea for this project came out of the enthusiasm for combining technical skills with a fun and engaging concept that resonates with people visiting Bengaluru.
+The idea for this project came out of the enthusiasm for combining technical skills with a fun and engaging concept that resonates with people visiting Bengaluru...